 Everyone has a different idea of what qualifies a candidate for a job.
-The head of IT may feel that a candidate with experience in a particular program is the most suited for the position while the production manager believes a candidate that works well with others is the most qualified.
+The head of IT may feel that a candidate with experience in a particular program is most suited for the position while the Production Manager believes a candidate that works well with others is the most qualified.
 But what really matters is if the job applicant can meet the needs of the entire organization.
 So what do you do to make sure candidates are truly qualified for the position and have a good chance at success?
-Start with your job description.
+Start with the job description.

 The New Job Description

 A good job description can provide applicants with an accurate reflection of the work they are expected to perform and recruiters and interviewers with a guide to how each candidate should be evaluated.
 Traditionally, job descriptions used skills, duties, and responsibilities to define the job; however, today things are changing.
 As companies downsize, upsize, or rightsize, they are placing more emphasis on the worker, not just the work.
 It is more important than ever to have a flexible and multi-skilled workforce.
 No longer can employers depend solely on an employee’s skill level, but must also consider what characteristics and strengths they possess that can bring more value to the company.

 So, what is the difference between skills and competencies?
 Well, let’s look at communication as an example.
 A person can become a good presenter through practice, learning from others, and education but in order to be a strong communicator, one must rely on a combination of skills PLUS behavior and knowledge.
 A person can learn how to be a good presenter but only a strong communicator has advanced language skills, the knowledge of diverse cultures, and behaves patiently when communicating.
 In short, skills are specific learned activities like mopping the floor, using a computer, and stocking merchandise, while competencies are skills + knowledge + behavior like problem solving, communication, or professionalism.

 Why Aren’t More Companies Competency Based?